Reading and Literacy

 The next chapter is waiting.

-Turn the page in your career with the online Master of Education with Reading Endorsement offered by Notre Dame College Online.
+Turn the page in your career with the online Master of Education in Reading and Literacy offered by Notre Dame College Online.

 Designed for both current and aspiring educators, our online master’s in reading education successfully prepares you to help students build their literacy skills and develop a strong foundation for learning.
 Featuring an in-depth curriculum, the program trains you in the proficiencies you need to become an expert in this highly important area of education.